canjs/can-component/docs/helpers.md

 An object of [can-stache] helper names and methods.
 The helpers are only available within the component's template and source html.
-Helpers are always called back with `this` as the [can-component::viewModel viewModel].
+Helpers are always called back with `this` as the [can-component::ViewModel] instance.

 @body